CLICK HERE FOR MY BUTCHER SHOP!!!

 There’s only salmon and chimichurri lobster on the entree menu here.
 There are oysters, tuna and king crab on the raw bar menu.
 I cant even begin to think about what the pricing is on the crab and lobster.
 I think Satan charges less, since he only wants your soul, and not those of your unborn children as well.
 I didn’t try any of this.

 Service here is a mixed bag.
 At some points it felt rude and obnoxious, yet at other points it was incredibly warm.
-The joint has only open for a week or two, so in all fairness that could be a part of it.
+The joint has only been open for a week or two, so in all fairness that could be a part of it.

 The manager Rami is amazing.
 Great guy.
 And as I said earlier, Nusret himself is super nice.
 He took pics with us, shook our hands, and was a great host.
 After witnessing his show in person, I’ve almost grown to like it, if only for the reason that he’s so fucking skilled and fast with a knife.
 Impressive.
 Especially in a dimly lit restaurant while wearing sunglasses.